matbesancon/hugo-site/content/post/2019-05-08-simple-benders.markdown

 $$y \in \mathcal{Y}$$
 $$G(y) \in \mathcal{S}$$

-Also, we return the $\alpha$ values returned and the number of cuts of each type.
+Also, we return the $\alpha$ values found by the sub-problems and the number of cuts of each type.
+Finally, one "hack" I'm using is to give an arbitrary lower bound on the $\eta$ value, making it (almost) sure to have a bounded initial problem and thus a defined initial solution $y$.

-The full code is available on [Github](https://github.com/matbesancon/SimpleBenders.jl), run it, modify it and don't hesitate to submit pull requests and issues.
+The full code is available on [Github](https://github.com/matbesancon/SimpleBenders.jl), run it, modify it and don't hesitate to submit pull requests and issues, I'm sure there are :)

 Benders is a central pillar for various problems in optimization, research is still very active to bring it to non-linear convex or non-convex sub-problems